 - 7.1.
-The Council is responsible for a total of 776 structures which includes road bridges, footbridges, culverts and subways together with a currently unquantified number of road related retaining walls. - 7.2.
+The Council is responsible for a total of 775 structures which includes road bridges, footbridges, culverts and subways together with a currently unquantified number of road related retaining walls. - 7.2.
 Good records are held for the majority of these assets, however, there are currently limited records held by the Council in respect of road related retaining walls. - 7.3.
-The current Gross Replacement Cost of the Structures asset is estimated at £253.7m.
+The current Gross Replacement Cost of the Structures asset is estimated at £463.1 million.
 This figure does not include the replacement cost of any road related retaining walls. - 7.4.
-Bridge inspections are carried out in accordance with the guidance and recommendations of the "Well Managed Highway Infrastructure: A Code of Practice" published by the UK Roads Liaison Group.
+Bridge inspections are carried out in accordance with the guidance and recommendations of the "Well Managed Highway Infrastructure A Code of Practice" published by the UK Roads Liaison Group.
 This recently published Code encourages the use of a risk based approach toward identifying bridge inspection intervals.
-At present General Inspections are carried out every two years and Principal Inspections every six years on all structures with a span in excess of 0.9m.
+At present, General Inspections are carried out every 2 years and Principal Inspections every 6 years on all structures with a span in excess of 0.9m.
 More frequent Special Inspections are carried out on structures where more specific monitoring of condition is appropriate (e.g. where assessments have indicated potential capacity issues). - 7.5.
-Routine repairs that are identified during the bridge inspection process are prioritised taking into account the severity and extent of the defect which has been observed. - 7.6.
+Routine repairs that are identified during the bridge inspection process are prioritised, taking into account the severity and extent of the defect which has been observed. - 7.6.
 There are 102 steel bridges within the structures asset.
 Properly specified and applied protective paint systems are expensive but serve to prolong the life span of steel structures and can substantially extend intervals between maintenance and repair operations.
-The introduction of a formalised maintenance painting regime for our steel bridges would be of significant benefit.
-Currently this work is tackled on a needs basis as funding permits. - 7.7.
-Investment during 2018/2019 on bridge maintenance and renewal was £0.95m.
-This figure represents a 23% increase upon the 2017/2018 budget allocation.
-Investment levels are now increasing further with £6 million allocated to re-open two bridges in Clydesdale which are currently closed.
+The introduction of a formalised maintenance painting regime for the steel bridges would be of significant benefit.
+Currently, this work is tackled on a needs basis as funding permits. - 7.7.
+Investment during 2019/2020 on bridge maintenance and renewal was £0.86 million.
+Investment programmed for 2020/2021 totals £3.376 million with £2.49 million of that figure being targeted investment in 2 discrete major bridge replacement projects.
 The cost to maintain the structures asset in its current condition (steady state) is £2.79 million. - 7.8.
-In addition to the inspection process discussed above, a national assessment programme, carried out to determine the suitability (i.e. strength) of the bridge stock for the introduction of 40/44 tonne vehicles onto the road network, revealed 123 bridges to have a load bearing capacity below current standards.
+In addition to the inspection process discussed above a national assessment programme, carried out to determine the suitability (i.e. strength) of the bridge stock for the introduction of 40/44 tonne vehicles onto the road network, revealed 123 bridges to have a load bearing capacity below current standards.
 A comprehensive bridge strengthening programme has in recent years seen excellent progress in addressing the Council's weak bridges.
-Of the 123 bridges which failed the assessment, only 16 remain to be addressed.
+Of the 123 bridges which failed the assessment only 16 remain to be addressed.